 - For much of the eighties, nineties, and 00s, Vertigo Comics, as a part of DC, had many characters who originated in or were linked to the main DC Universe, such as John Constantine, Swamp Thing, several characters from The Sandman, and others.
-While they are technically in DCU continuity, and have made token appearances every now and then, they are not allowed to make any big significant guest appearances because their series/stories are too dark and mature to risk some unknowing kid picking up an issue of Hellblazer after a Hellblazer/ Superman crossover.
-Arguably, this is completely pointless; many Modern Age comics in The DCU are just as violent and disturbing as anything you'd find in Vertigo.
-Perhaps out of this realization and Vertigo's shift to publishing only creator-owned comics set outside the DCU (as well as because, outside of John Constantine, most of those characters are without an ongoing title - and with the exception of Tim Hunter, most of the characters predate the Vertigo line itself), the embargo was loosened up during Brightest Day and officially broken by the New 52 rebootnote , with Swamp Thing and Constantine being active members of the new DCU.
+While they were technically in DCU continuity, and made token appearances there every now and then, they were not allowed to make any significant DCU guest appearances because their series/stories were too dark and mature to risk some innocent kid picking up an issue of Hellblazer after a Hellblazer/ Superman crossover.
+When Vertigo's shift to publishing mainly creator-owned comics set outside the DCU left most of the affected characters in Comic Book Limbo, the embargo was loosened up during Brightest Day and officially broken by the New 52 rebootnote , with Swamp Thing and Constantine being active members of the new DCU.
 While the changes in Vertigo publishing policy were the immediate stimulus, it was also recognised that some mainstream DCU titles had come to include just as much graphic violence and horror as Vertigo titles, making the ban appear hypocritical.

-- This led to the creation of several transparent Constantine expies in main-DC-universe comics, such as Willoughby Kipling (who has since met and compared notes with Constantine), Rasputin, and Ambrose Bierce (a Historical-Domain Character who lampshaded this practice by claiming "They give you a trenchcoat and steal your razor.
+- The Vertigo-character ban led to the creation of several transparent Constantine expies in main-DC-universe comics, such as Willoughby Kipling (who has since met and compared notes with Constantine), Rasputin, and Ambrose Bierce (a Historical-Domain Character who lampshaded this practice by claiming "They give you a trenchcoat and steal your razor.
 Like an assembly line, really.")

 - The second version of Challengers Of The Unknown, which existed in a sort of halfway-house between Vertigo and the DCU, alongside Fate and Night Force, managed to feature a quick cameo by Constantine during a Superman crossover.
 The two characters never actually met, though.

 - Death of the Endless had a major role in Paul Cornell's "Black Ring" story arc in Action Comics, with a prominent ad campaign.
 Gaiman has said that he's a little less leery about giving permission.
-He however was consulted prior to the issue, and even contributed some of Death's dialogue in the issue.
+He however was consulted prior to the issue, and even contributed some of Death's dialogue.

 - Lucifer made an appearance during issues of The Spectre, fresh out of Hell and enjoying Australia.

-- The MAX War Machine miniseries is similarly out of continuity.
+- The MAX War Machine miniseries is out of continuity.

 - Interestingly, Marvel failed to do the same with the heroes of the piece, with the result that even though the series was never meant by the editors to be in canon, Marvel eventually incorporated the Nextwave version of Machine Man into canon with his post-series guest spots, as well as handwaving the Nextwave version of the second Captain Marvel as being from an alternate earth.

-- Even more interesting, Marvel actually adopted Nextwave into canon, taking the completely derailed, but hilarious, personalities into their mainstream appearances.
+- Later Marvel actually adopted Nextwave into canon, taking the completely derailed, but hilarious, personalities into their mainstream appearances.
 This was handwaved with something about mind alteration through drugs.
 However, everything created for the series was abandoned, including The Captain.

 - The DCU's Ambush Bug took a lighthearted look at the DC universe... which happened to be a big no-no at the time, causing his series to be sequestered to its own continuity.
 The character himself exists within the DCU, and gleefully hops between canon and non-canon at will.